SWI-Prolog/plweb-www/FAQ/ColorConsole.md

-@see PlInitialisation.txt for editing your personal init file.
+@see PlInitialisation.md for editing your personal init file.